 Call Centre Chaos here

 All books available as Kindle or print editions

 All books are available as ebooks and in print from Amazon.
 They are also available in print from Lulu.com or direct from the author by email.

-To start the process, I have produced a booklet about her to give some basic information on her tremendous achievements - the fictionalised biography is still to come...
+To start the process, I have produced a booklet about her to give some basic information on her tremendous achievements, and a reproduction of her cookbook, and the three directories she produced - the fictionalised biography is still to come...